BlqzingIce/CustomReactionTime/README.md

 **Threshold Settings**
 `ReactionTime` - Will set the reaction time to your selected `ReactionTime`.
 `Threshold` - Will set the reaction time to the threshold it went past.
+`None` - Will not change the reaction time.

 **Minimum Jump Distance Settings**
 `Use Minimum Jump Distance` - If the jump distance set by the map or this mod is below the value set for `Minimum Jump Distance`, it will raise the jump distance to `Minimum Jump Distance`.